Habil-0105/JournalBaby/PROJECT_CONTEXT.md

 1. **Store as the single source of truth.** Every state change goes through a `CanvasStore` method; views never mutate `CanvasElement` or `Page` directly. (`ElementContainerView` writes only via `store.moveElement`, `store.setWidth`, etc.)
 2. **Mode separation (carousel vs writing).** Carousel mode is **browse only** — `PKCanvasView.isUserInteractionEnabled` is `false` (no strokes), and the element `ForEach` in `PageContentView` is gated `.allowsHitTesting(isCurrent && store.writingMode)` so all element gestures (tap, double-tap, drag, resize, delete) are inert.
 Writing mode is the only place the current page is interactive: `PKCanvasView` accepts strokes and the element layer is hit-testable. **Entry paths into writing mode:** pinch-in (fingers spreading, `magnification > 1.3`) on the carousel, the Scribble toolbar button, OR any of the other three toolbar tools (Add Text / Add Image / Add Audio) — every tool tap in carousel mode calls `JournalView.enterWritingModeIfNeeded()` before performing its action. **Exit paths:** pinch-out (fingers closing, `magnification < 0.7`) in `WritingCanvasView`, or the "Exit Writing" toolbar button. `writingMode` is the central switch — don't bypass it by gating on `drawMode` alone.
 3. **Stored position, no derived layout.** New block kinds or layout strategies should keep position stored on the element.
 Resist any "reflow on neighbour change" temptation.
 4. **Drag‑writes‑on‑every‑tick.** Gestures that change geometry should update the model on `onChanged`, not on `onEnded` (matches `ElementContainerView.moveGesture`).
 This keeps the visual frame, hit test, and model position identical at all times.
+The width/height resize handles are the exception — they preview against a local delta and commit on `onEnded` (see `widthGesture` / `heightGesture`).
 5. **DesignSystem is the only place for sizing tokens.** Don't hardcode `cornerRadius`, `minBlockWidth`, padding, etc. in views.
 6. **UIViewRepresentable wrappers are the bridge, not the model.** `AutoGrowingTextView` and `ScribbleCanvasView` are intentionally thin; all state lives in `CanvasStore` and is mirrored via delegate callbacks.
 7. **Coordinate space per-page.** `PageContentView` declares `.coordinateSpace(.named("canvas"))`.
 Drag gestures inside `ElementContainerView` rely on this to read coordinates already in the page's own coordinate system.
 Don't move the declaration or wrap the page in a `scaleEffect` / `offset` modifier — element drag math is written against the page's 1:1 frame.